Queen Margaret Union: Initial Governance

-Board of Management
+Modern Governance

-The QMU is run by a student Board of Management bi-annually elected by the membership.
+The QMU is run by a student Board of Management in which elections for positions are held bi-annually.
 The names of the Presidents of the Union are preserved on a board in the main stairwell of the Union and photographs of each entire Board of Management are taken at the start of their term of office and displayed on the walls of the Board Room.

-The Board is divided into three distinct parts.
+The Board is divided into three main parts.
+The Executive, Convenors and Current Student Representatives.

 The Executive comprises the offices of President, and two Vice Presidents (Vice President: Membership, Clubs and Societies and Vice President: Board of Management) and are charged with the day-to-day running of the union and maintaining a high level of discipline, member and clubs and societies involvement and representing the union externally.
-They oversee every event, operation and campaign within the Union, and also act as trustees.
+They oversee every event, operation and campaign within the Union.
+They also act as trustees.

-The Convenors are each responsible for an aspect of the unions' activity.
-The convenors are Campaigns and Charities Convenor, Events Convenor, Publications Convenor, Social Convenor, Tech Convenor and Mental Health and Welfare Convenor.
-They each chair a committee of Union members, as described below.